Natural fertilizers are a simple and eco-friendly way to nourish your plants. They also improve the health of your soil.

 28. Gypsum

 Gypsum is an excellent source of calcium and sulfur.
-Both of these are essential elements for improving crop yield and plant growth.
-It also helps to prevent erosion.
+Both are essential for improving crop yields and plant growth.

 29. Azomite

-Azomite is a natural mineral mined from volcanic deposits in Utah, USA, and used as a soil amendment to improve plant growth and yields.
+Azomite is a natural mineral mined from volcanic deposits in Utah, USA.
+It contains dozens of trace minerals that may help support healthy plant growth and improve soil fertility.

 30. Banana Peels